JoshKoledoye/JoshKoledoye/README.md

 - 👋 Hi, I’m @JoshKoledoye
 - 👀 I’m interested in software/game development
 - 🌱 I’m currently learning game development and web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on basically tech projects
-- ⚡ Fun fact: i'm 15
+-

 <!---
 JoshKoledoye/JoshKoledoye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.